ssmiller25/r15cookieblog/content/info/monitor.md

 ## Post-Mortum

-Also see [plan](plan.md) for actual retrpsective stores - as those are the basis for planning improvements
+Also see [plan](plan.md) for actual retrospective stores - as those are the basis for planning improvements

 - [How to write Meaningful Retrospectives](https://www.blameless.com/incident-response/how-to-write-meaningful-retrospectives)